 The Daily Telegraph ran a lengthy article yesterday covering the story of AIM listed United Cacao Ltd SEZC (CHOC) under the headline – “a bitter warning of the perils of AIM”.
 The company delisted from AIM on February 6th.

 United Cacao were developing cocoa plantations in Peru under the persuasive leadership of Dennis Melka.
-I never held the stock but I did attend a presentation by the company hosted by ShareSoc in 2015 (the ppts are still available to ShareSoc Members on our Members Network).
+I never held the stock but I did attend a presentation by the company hosted by ShareSoc in 2015 (the ppts are still available to ShareSoc Members here).
 It was a typical “story” stock.
 Growing demand for cocoa when world supply was falling, cheap land and ideal climate in Peru, low taxes, and an experienced manager who had made money for investors before.
 But as the Telegraph article states, “the company ran out of money” and its Nomad resigned.
 Its problems were compounded by shareholder disputes and its inability to raise further funds, and ultimately Melka resigned.

 Shareholders are left in a company where there is only a glimmer of hope although the “trees have not stopped growing” as the Telegraph puts it (it takes some time for Cocoa trees to come into production after planting).